 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 The state of Virginia has numerous public gem mines available for the public to visit and rejoice in their beauty.
 Some of them require a fee, while others do not.

-The best public gem mines in Virginia are Lucky Lake Gem & Mineral Mine, McKenney, Gold Mining Camp, Goldvein, or Elk Run Mining Company, in Harrisonburg.
+The best public gem mines in Virginia are Lucky Lake Gem & Mineral Mine, McKenney, Gold Mining Camp, Goldvein, and Elk Run Mining Company, in Harrisonburg.
 In these places, you can find all sorts of minerals, crystals, rocks, gemstones, or even fossils.

 Rockhounding Clubs in Virginia